- Herding diversionary move – Its intention was to roundup the enemy troops toward a common location.

 Its intention became clearer to General Knowles on Nov 11 (Kinnard, page 76):

-The ideal target for B-52 airstrikes was the staging area where troop concentration would be the most dense.
+The ideal target for B-52 airstrikes was the assembly area where troop concentration would be the most dense.

 The window margin would be narrow: 11/13-14 or 11/12-14, (it turned out Colonel Hieu only had the 11/13-14 one) depending on the allotment time given for rehearsals.

-And when order was issued for gathering troops in staging areas, the window margin would be in terms of 24 hours and less.
+And when order was issued for gathering troops in assembly areas, the window margin would be in terms of 24 hours and less.

 Thus the necessity to create the

-- Distractive diversionary move – Its intention was to refocus B3 Field Front from the direction toward Pleime camp on to LZ X-Ray and had it retain its troops at staging areas longer to allow the B-52 to still find them there at their arrival due for Nov 15, after a long eight hour voyage from Guam to Central Highlands.
+- Diversionary move of distraction – Its intention was to refocus B3 Field Front from the direction toward Pleime camp on to LZ X-Ray and had it retain its troops at assembly areas longer to allow the B-52 to still find them there at their arrival due for Nov 15, after a long eight hour voyage from Guam to Central Highlands.

 The number of Air Cav troops inserted at LZ X-Ray should be small so as not to make B3 Field Front to rushing in all of its three regimental troops.